How Many Robotics Tools Do You Need to Know to Get a Robotics Job?

 Tools are just the mechanism — your thinking is the signal.

-How to present robotics tools on your CV
+How should you present robotics tools on your CV for UK roles?

 Avoid long tool dumps like: